A VAE Approach to Sample Multivariate Extremes: Tail properties of Distributions Sampled by Generative Models

 \subsection{Angular Measure of ReLu Networks Transformation of Random Vectors}

-In this section, we focus on the angular measures associated with generative algorithms.
-We demonstrate that distributions sampled by algorithms based on the transformation of a random input vector by a neural network with linear layers and ReLU activation functions have angular measures concentrated on finite set of points on the simplex.
-Although not specific to VAEs, these results suggest a particular focus on the representation of the angular measure in the VAE framework. \\ Let us consider the following framework for generating multivariate heavy-tailed data in the non-negative orthant:
+In this section, we focus on the angular measures associated with generative models.
+We demonstrate that distributions sampled by algorithms based on the transformation of a random input vector through a ReLU neural network (a feed-forward network with linear layers and ReLU activation functions) have angular measures concentrated on a finite set of points on the simplex.
+Although not specific to VAEs, this result suggests a particular focus on the representation of the angular measure in the VAE framework. \\ Let us consider the following framework for generating multivariate heavy-tailed data in the non-negative orthant:

-with ${\bf Z}$ a $n$-dimensional input random vector with i.i.d heavy-tailed marginals and f a ReLU neural network which outputs in $\mathbb{R}^m$.\\ Generating through heavy-tailed input vector is used by \cite{feder2020nonlinear} and \cite{huster2021pareto} for GANs, and \cite{jaini2020tails} for NFs.
-The marginals of the input vector have Pareto distribution in \cite{huster2021pareto}, and t-Student in the others.
-As shown in \cite{jaini2020tails}, light-tailed marginals for the input vector lead to light-tailed marginals for the output.
-In the one-dimensional case, ${\bf X}$ is heavy-tailed with same shape parameter as ${\bf Z}$, whereas it has Gaussian tails whenever the input variable is Gaussian \citep{huster2021pareto}.\\ In the limit of extreme values, one can wonder what are the dependency structures between the marginals of ${\bf X}$ that such a model can represent.
+with ${\bf Z}$ an $n$-dimensional input random vector with i.i.d heavy-tailed marginals and f a ReLU neural network with output in $\mathbb{R}_+^m$.
+This heavy-tailed sampling framework is used by \cite{feder2020nonlinear} and \cite{huster2021pareto} for GANs, and \cite{jaini2020tails} for NFs.
+Within this framework ${\bf X}$ is heavy-tailed with the same shape parameter as ${\bf Z}$, while it would be light-tailed if ${\bf Z}$ were light-tailed .\\ In the limit of extreme values, one may ask which dependence structures between the marginals of ${\bf X}$ can be represented by such a model.
 This corresponds to the angular measure defined in Equation \eqref{eq: wan MRV}.
 If we designate ${\bf S}_{\bf X}$ as the angular measure of ${\bf X}$, we can state the following Proposition. \begin{proposition} Under the framework described in Equation \eqref{eq: GANs}, ${\bf S}_{\bf X}$ is concentrated on a finite set of points of the simplex less than $n$.
 In other words, it means that there exist some vectors $\{{\bf v}_1, {\bf v}_2, \cdots, {\bf v}_{n^\prime}\}$ with $n^\prime\leq n$ such that for any subset $\mathbb{A}$ of the $(m-1)$-dimensional simplex